jm/collapsible_intubation_box/README.md

 Each piece has a letter label, so you'll want to locate that for assembly.

-1. Take Panel D, which is the top of the box, and slot to top of each Panel B and Panel C into it.
+1. Take Panel D, which is the top of the box, and slot the top of each Panel B and Panel C into it.

 ![Step 1](instructions/step1.jpg)